nowtech-common/cpp-logger/README.md

 low stack usage, avoid many parameters.
 For small compiled size, avoid many parameter footprints (i.e. avoid many template instantiations).

+The library reserves some buffers and a queue during construction, and makes small heap allocations during thread / log app registrations.
+After it, no heap modification occurs, so it will be safe to use from embedded code.

 The code was written to possibly conform MISRA C++ and High-Integrity C++.